31 Renovated Melbourne Pubs That Are Pouring New Life Into the Scene

 Central Club Hotel

 Central Club Hotel, newly restored with sustainability in mind, blends classic corner-pub charm with elevated dining.
-The 100% Australian drinks menu includes an impressive wine list, while the food menu transitions from creative share plates—like burrata with roasted beetroot and kingfish sashimi—to refined pub favourites, including beer-battered fish and chips, premium steaks, and handmade pumpkin cavatelli with black garlic oil.
-With ingredients sourced fresh from Queen Victoria Market, it’s a warm, stylish spot perfect for every occasion.
+The 100% Australian drinks menu includes an impressive wine list, while the food menu transitions from creative share plates — like burrata with roasted beetroot and kingfish sashimi — to refined pub favourites, including beer-battered fish and chips, premium steaks, and handmade pumpkin cavatelli with black garlic oil.
+With ingredients sourced fresh from Queen Victoria Market, it’s a warm, stylish spot for every occasion.

 240 – 248 Victoria Street, North Melbourne